 To establish novel antiviral strategies against viral hemorrhagic fevers and influenza, we are identifying the cellular factors which have antiviral activity and analyzing the molecular mechanisms of their antiviral action.
-We will also start highthroughput screening of organic and chemical compound libraries for antiviral drug discovery against viral hemorrhagic fevers.
+We will also start high-throughput screening of organic and chemical compound libraries for antiviral drug discovery against viral hemorrhagic fevers.

-Development of detection methods for highly pathogenic viruses to control infection and to prevent further transmission.
+Development of detection methods for highly pathogenic viruses

+In case of outbreak of emerging infectious diseases, rapid and accurate diagnosis is essential to control infection and to prevent further transmission.
 We have developed novel diagnostic assay for emerging viral diseases.